Chapter 7:

 Renji looked ahead.
 “I guess you could say I have some kind of family.”

 He thought of his team—his brothers at the SFG.
-They were the closest thing to family he had right now.
+The closest thing to family he’d ever known.

 I wonder what they’re up to now.
 They must be kicking up a fuss with command.